bortington/backstage-test/docs/getting-started.md

 We've create an image and tagged it, so now all we need to do is run it.

 Since we have a docker image with the tag backstage, our `docker-compose.yml` file should be successful in starting it.
 You can now run `docker compose up` which will run our image.

+# Adding a repository

+Once the backstage image is running you should be able to connect to it from http://localhost:7007/.
+The `app-config.yaml` comes bundled with a bunch of components already set up, so there should be some existing content you can browser.

+To add your repository:
+- Navigate to Home tab
+- Click `CREATE COMPONENT`
+- Click `REGISTER EXISTING COMPONENT`
+- If your repository does not contain a `catalog-info.yaml` file then you must create it.
+An example configuration:
+    ```
+    apiVersion: backstage.io/v1alpha1
+    kind: Component
+    metadata:
+    name: berty
+    description: An example of a Backstage application.
+    annotations:
+        github.com/project-slug: bortington/backstage
+        backstage.io/techdocs-ref: dir:.
+    spec:
+        type: website
+        owner: john@example.com
+        lifecycle: experimental
+    ```
+    See [Descriptor Format of Catalog Entities](https://backstage.io/docs/features/software-catalog/descriptor-format) for more information about this file.
+- Enter the full path to the entity file, which should be a `catalog-info.yaml` file.
+For example, `https://github.com/bortington/backstage-test/blob/main/catalog-info.yaml`.

+In the current `app-config.yaml` file techdocs will generate the static documentation automatically as the `techdocs` `builder` setting is set to `local`.